Cuba evacuates 180,000 as Tropical Storm Elsa approaches

-HAVANA (AP) — Cuba evacuated 180,000 people amid fears Sunday that Tropical Storm Elsa could unleash heavy flooding after battering several Caribbean islands, killing at least three people.
+HAVANA (AP) — Cuba evacuated 180,000 people amid fears Sunday that Tropical Storm Elsa could cause heavy flooding after battering several Caribbean islands, killing at least three people.

-The Cuban government had opened shelters and moved to protect sugarcane and cocoa crops ahead of the storm.
+The Cuban government opened shelters and moved to protect sugarcane and cocoa crops ahead of the storm.
 Most of those evacuated went to relatives' homes, while some people sheltered at government facilities.
-Hundreds living in mountainous areas took refuge in natural caves that had been prepared for the emergency.
+Hundreds living in mountainous areas took refuge in natural caves prepared for the emergency.

-The storm's next target was Florida, where Gov. Ron DeSantis declared a state of emergency in 15 counties, including in Miami-Dade County where the high-rise condominium building collapsed last week.
+The storm's next target was Florida, where Gov. Ron DeSantis declared a state of emergency in 15 counties, including in Miami-Dade County, where a high-rise condominium building collapsed last week.

-On Sunday afternoon, Elsa was located about 40 miles (65 kilometers) south-southeast of Cabo Cruz, Cuba and was heading northwest at 14 mph (22 kph).
+Late Sunday afternoon, Elsa's center was near Cuba's southern coast, about 15 miles (20 kilometers) west of Cabo Cruz, and was moving northwest at 14 mph (22 kph).
 It had maximum sustained winds of about 60 mph (95 kph), according to the National Hurricane Center in Miami.

-The center said the storm is expected to gradually weaken as it moves across Cuba on Monday.
+The center said the storm was expected to gradually weaken while moving across Cuba on Monday.

 “After Elsa emerges over the Florida Straits and the southeastern Gulf of Mexico, some slight restrengthening is possible,'' it said.

-The storm killed one person in St. Lucia, according to the Caribbean Disaster Emergency Management Agency.
-Meanwhile, a 15-year-old boy and a 75-year-old woman died Saturday in separate events in the Dominican Republic after walls collapsed on them, according to a statement from the Emergency Operations Center.
+The storm killed one person on St. Lucia, according to the Caribbean Disaster Emergency Management Agency.
+A 15-year-old boy and a 75-year-old woman died Saturday in separate events in the Dominican Republic after walls collapsed on them, according to a statement from the Emergency Operations Center.

-Elsa was a Category 1 hurricane up until Saturday morning, causing widespread damage in several eastern Caribbean islands on Friday as the first hurricane of the Atlantic season.
-Among the hardest hit was Barbados, where more than 1,100 people reported damaged houses, including 62 homes that completely collapsed as the government promised to find and fund temporary housing to avoid clustering people in shelters amid the pandemic.
+Elsa was a Category 1 hurricane until Saturday morning, causing widespread damage on several eastern Caribbean islands Friday as the first hurricane of the Atlantic season.
+Among the hardest hit was Barbados, where more than 1,100 people reported damaged houses, including 62 homes that completely collapsed.
+The government promised to find and fund temporary housing to avoid clustering people in shelters amid the pandemic.

-A tropical storm warning was in effect for Jamaica and from the Haitian capital of Port-au-Prince to the southern border with the Dominican Republic.
+A tropical storm warning was in effect for much of Cuba, Jamaica and the Florida Keys from Craig Key westward to the Dry Tortugas.
 A hurricane watch was issued for the Cuban provinces of Camaguey, Granma, Guantanamo, Holguin, Las Tunas, and Santiago de Cuba.
-Some of those provinces have reported a high number of COVID-19 infections, raising concerns that the storm could force large groups of people to seek shelter together.
+Some of those provinces have reported a high number of coronavirus infections, raising concerns that the storm could force large groups of people to seek shelter together.

-Elsa is the earliest fifth-named storm on record and also broke the record as the tropic’s fastest-moving hurricane, clocking in at 31 mph on Saturday morning, according to Brian McNoldy, a hurricane researcher at the University of Miami.
+Elsa is the earliest fifth-named storm on record and also broke the record as the tropic’s fastest-moving hurricane, clocking in at 31 mph Saturday morning, said Brian McNoldy, a hurricane researcher at the University of Miami.

-It is forecast to drop 4 to 8 inches (10 to 20 centimeters) of rain with maximum totals of 15 inches (38 centimeters) across portions of southern Hispaniola and Jamaica.
+Portions of Cuba were forecast to get rainfall of 5 to 10 inches (13 to 25 centimeters) through Monday, with isolated maximum amounts of 15 inches (20 centimeters).
+Jamaica was expected to get 4 to 8 inches (10 to 20 centimeters), with maximum totals of 15 inches (38 centimeters).

-Associated Press reporter Dánica Coto in San Juan, Puerto Rico contributed to this report.
+Associated Press writer Dánica Coto in San Juan, Puerto Rico contributed to this report.

 Credit: Al Diaz